-The Rev. John E. Peterson Memorial Scholarship is awarded to students at Bethel Seminary St. Paul determined by need and ministry promise (EPP105).
+The Rev. John E. Peterson Memorial Scholarship is awarded to students determined by need and ministry promise (EPP105).

 The Karl Y. and Esther H. Peterson Memorial Scholarship has been established by Mrs. Esther Peterson in memory of her husband and will be given annually to a student in financial need (EPP106).